Category Archives: Real Estate

 Race riots or rural reckoning?
 The answer lies beneath the surface—and often beneath the soil itself.

-Was Red Summer Of 1919 Really About African America’s Land Ownership?
-In the blistering summer of 1919, the United States erupted in racial violence.
-From Washington, D.C. to Chicago, from Norfolk to Omaha, more than three dozen cities and rural towns across America were sites of bloodshed as white mobs attacked African Americans.
-Historians dubbed it the Red Summer, invoking both the color of blood and the communist fears of the era.
-To many, it was the culmination of racial tensions stoked by the Great Migration, post-war competition for jobs, and white anxiety over African American assertiveness.
-But a century later, a question lingers uncomfortably beneath the textbook explanations: was Red Summer not merely about urban unrest or racial animus but about land?
+In the blistering summer of 1919, the United States erupted in racial violence unlike anything the country had witnessed since Reconstruction.
+From Washington, D.C. to Chicago, from Norfolk to Omaha, from Knoxville to the cotton fields of Arkansas, more than three dozen cities and rural towns became sites of bloodshed as white mobs attacked African American communities with a ferocity that was, in many instances, organized, deliberate, and unrelenting.
+Historians dubbed it the Red Summer, invoking both the color of blood and the communist anxieties of the era.
+For more than a century, the dominant explanation has centered on racial tensions stoked by the Great Migration, post-war competition for jobs, and white anxiety over African American assertiveness.
+But a deeper, more unsettling question lingers beneath those textbook explanations: was Red Summer not merely about urban unrest or racial animosity, but about land?

-That question has returned with renewed urgency amid a growing reexamination of Black land ownership and its deliberate erosion over the past century.
-As calls for reparations echo louder, so too does the need to reassess the forces that helped decimate Black wealth and autonomy.
-In doing so, Red Summer becomes not merely a narrative of racist rage, but potentially the most violent chapter in a longer, quieter war – a war over land.
+That question has returned with renewed urgency in recent years, amid a widening reexamination of Black land ownership and its deliberate erosion over the past century.
+As calls for reparations grow louder and more specific, so too does the need to reassess the forces that helped decimate Black wealth and autonomy in America.
+And when Red Summer is placed in that context, it begins to look less like a spontaneous explosion of racial rage and more like the bloodiest chapter in a longer, quieter war — a war fought not only over race but over soil.

 Virginia-born coachman Thomas A. Dillon and his wife, Margaret, a domestic servant and native of Newton, Massachusetts, pose in the parlor of their home at 4 Dewey Street with children Thomas, Margaret, and Mary in 1904.